[ Printer Friendly Version ] [ Report Abuse ]

 As if reading my thoughts, Lavinia commented, “I hate coming down here on student weekends; everything is mobbed.
 It’s much nicer when it’s only adults.
 Honestly, working at Hogwarts all year makes you feel like your fellow professors are the only adults in existence.”

-By now we had passed the Hogsmeade station and were on the High Street.
-Even though it was rather late, the street was still filled with people socializing or taking advantage of the stores’ late Christmas hours.
+By now we’d passed the Hogsmeade station and were on the High Street.
+Even though it was after dinnertime, the street was still filled with people socializing or taking advantage of the stores’ late Christmas hours.
 Lavinia led the way down a side lane brightly lit up with holiday candles.

 “Shall we sit here?”
 Lavinia asked, pointing to a table near the window.
-We pretty much had the pick of the place since there were only two other parties in the shop: two young witches out for a girls’ night like us and a middle-aged couple who were sneaking kisses behind their table’s holly arrangement.
+We pretty much had the pick of the place.
+There were only two other parties in the shop: two young witches out for a girls’ night like us and a middle-aged couple, who were sneaking kisses behind their table’s holly arrangement.

 Lavinia laughed derisively.
-“The main reason I come here on nights like this.”
-We had just taken our seats when a portly little woman with curly black hair hurried over to take our orders.
+“Exactly why I come here on nights like this.”
+We’d just taken our seats when a portly little woman with curly black hair hurried over to take our orders.

 I quickly read over the menu board behind the counter.
 “I’ll have a peppermint mocha and a cranberry scone,” I said.
 Madam Puddifoot nodded and looked to Lavinia.

-Madam Puddifoot bustled away to fetch our drinks.
+Madam Puddifoot bustled away to make our drinks.
 I rubbed my sleeve against the foggy window and peered outside.

 “The snow’s really picking up,” I commented loudly over the clamour of the coffee grinder.

 “Well, we can head back as soon as we’re done,” Lavinia replied.
-I froze for a moment, realizing I hadn’t thought of an excuse to shake off Lavinia later so I could meet Severus at the Three Broomsticks.
-I couldn’t just tell her what I was doing; I had the definite feeling she would think I was insane.
-Still looking out the window, I saw two owls around the corner taking off from the direction of the post office.
+I froze for a moment, realizing I still hadn’t thought of an excuse to shake off Lavinia later so I could meet Severus at the Three Broomsticks.
+I couldn’t just tell her what I was doing; I had the definite feeling she’d think I was insane.
+Still looking out the window, I could just barely make out two owls taking off from the direction of the post office around the corner.
 That gave me an idea.

-“Actually,” I said, turning back, “I think I might mail a letter to my mom while I’m down here.
-I need one of those over-seas owls.
-So you can just go back up to the castle if you want.”
+“Actually,” I said, turning back, “I think I might send a letter to my mom while I’m down here.
+I need one of those overseas owls, so you can just go back up to the castle, if you want.”

 Lavinia shrugged her shoulders.
 “I can wait, if you like.
 Doesn’t matter much to me.”